Sv443-Network/UserUtils/docs.md

 ### Methods:
 #### `DataStoreSerializer.serialize()`
-Signature: `serialize(): Promise<string>`
+Signature: `serialize(useEncoding?: boolean, stringified?: boolean): Promise<string | SerializedDataStore[]>`
-Serializes all DataStore instances passed in the constructor and returns the serialized data as a JSON string.
+Serializes all DataStore instances passed in the constructor and returns the serialized data as a JSON string by deafault.
+If `useEncoding` is set to `true` (default), the data will be encoded using the `encodeData` function set on the DataStore instance.
+If `stringified` is set to `true` (default), the serialized data will be returned as a stringified JSON array, otherwise the unencoded objects will be returned in an array.

+If you need a partial export, use the method [`DataStoreSerializer.serializePartial()`](#datastoreserializerserializepartial) instead.

 <details><summary>Click to view the structure of the returned data.</summary>

 ```jsonc